WELCOME TO THE NEW ONLINE BOOKING PAGE!

-Salma’s work focuses on supporting people who’ve experienced trauma—whether that comes from childhood experiences, ongoing stress, or the demands of high-intensity roles like those in emergency services.
+Salma Azmy is a Registered Clinical Counsellor (#25347) who focuses on supporting people who’ve experienced trauma—whether that comes from childhood experiences, ongoing stress, or the demands of high-intensity roles like those in emergency services.
 She also loves working with neurodivergent children and youth, including those with ADHD and Autism, helping them make sense of their feelings, understand themselves more deeply, and see their own strengths.

 Her approach is grounded in person-centred therapy, where safety, trust, and real connection are at the heart of the work.
 She draws from a range of approaches, including narrative therapy, CBT, Emotionally Focused Therapy, Satir, and attachment-based models, depending on what feels most helpful for each person.
 Salma also holds certifications in Understanding Fire Culture and Trauma (Level 1) and Understanding Emergency Worker Trauma (Level 2), which inform her work with first responders and their families.